kenmamich/Domino-Stock-Price-Analysis/README.md

   <li>Types of data values </li>
 </ul>

-<p>The code below saves the dominos stock price data to the variable dominos and finds its shape and column names.
+<p>The code below saves the Domino stock price data to the variable Domino and finds its shape and column names.
 The data set has 505 rows and 7 columns: Date, Open, High, Low, Close, Adj Close, and  Volume.</p>

 ```
 dominos = pd.read_csv('Dominos_Stock_Data.csv')